Bronx Barriers: Knowing Your Rights

 The Norwood News and WFUV continue their five-part series profiling ongoing challenges impacting the Bronx.

-Leviticus Mitchell’s life could have taken a different turn had he known his rights.
+The life of a Bronx resident who only went by Mitchell could have taken a different turn had he known his rights.
 Mitchell, who is 22, was just 14 years old when he entered the criminal justice system, arrested on a gun possession charge.
 He was living in the Crotona section of the Bronx and said he was on his way to the local precinct to drop off a gun he had found for a gun buyback program.
 But a recent stabbing in the area had increased police presence and when Mitchell saw some cops, he panicked.

 “I knew I had a weapon on me and that I was trying – I didn’t want to pull out a weapon and get shot or anything like that.
 So I was scared, so I ran,” Mitchell said.
 “I’d rather go to jail than be dead.”